Chi-Square Test

 3. When the degree of freedom increases, the Chi-Square distribution curve becomes normal.

 • The chi-square test, for starters, is extremely sensitive to sample size.
 Even insignificant relationships can appear statistically significant when a large enough sample is used.
-Keep in mind that "statistically significant" does not always imply "meaningful" when using the chi-square test.
+Remember that "statistically significant" does not always imply "meaningful" when using the chi-square test.

 • Be mindful that the chi-square can only determine whether two variables are related.
-It does not necessarily follow that one variable has a causal relationship with the other.
+It does not necessarily follow that one variable has a causal relationship.
 It would require a more detailed analysis to establish causality.

 Advanced Chi-Square Test Techniques